FdSc Football Development & Coaching

 Why Our College?

-The course has been designed to provide students with an array of opportunities to display understanding and application of the subject informally (via formative assessments), prior to the formal (summative) assessments that will count towards your final grade.
-Students will receive valuable feedback from tutors or peers for their formative assessments, but grades will not be provided for this work.
+The programme provides you with a range of opportunities to display your understanding and application of the subject informally prior to summative assessments that will count towards your final grade.
+Each module normally contains at least one piece of formative (practice) work for which feedback is provided from tutors or peers but grades will not be provided for this work.

-Methods of summative assessments include (but are not limited to) examinations, essays or literature reviews, presentations, posters, portfolios, observed practical work and project reports.
-The grades from these formal assessments will count towards your final module grade.
+Formal (summative) assessments may be mid or towards the end of modules.
+A range of methods are utilised to assess performance including (but not limited to) examinations, essays or literature reviews, presentations, posters, portfolios, observed practical work and project reports.
+The grades from each formal assessment count towards an overall module grade.

-Successful candidates may progress onto our BSc (Hons) Sports Coaching Science (Top-Up) (subject to meeting entry criteria).
+On successful completion of the FdSc student may apply to progress internally to the BSc (Hons) Sports Coaching Science – top up (subject to meeting entry criteria)

-Students may also choose to enter employment or graduate internships in a range of industry-based careers such as football coaching, analysis, injury and rehabilitation specialists, strength and conditioning coaches, football promotion, fitness testing, research and development, football participation officer.
+Students may select to enter employment or graduate internships in a range of industry based careers such as football coaching, analysis, injury and rehabilitation specialists, strength and conditioning coaches, football promotion, fitness testing, research and development, football participation officer.